 Tattoo

 The tattoo as an image of permanent marking on the body - something inscribed that cannot be removed, representing the indelible mark a relationship leaves on the speaker.
-In Taylor's writing, the tattoo carries the charge of unwilled permanence - the mark was received and now cannot be undone.
+In Taylor's writing the tattoo stands for permanence the speaker did not choose: the mark was received, and now it cannot be undone.

 Permanent, indelible marking - the relationship inscribed on the body in a way that resists removal.
 The tattoo kiss combines the intimacy of a kiss with the permanence of ink, making the lover's mark both tender and impossible to erase.